TopoMojo: Building Virtual Labs

 e9416013) - Time remaining (if active)

-- Title of the workspace that deployed the gamespace
+- Title of the workspace that the gamespace corresponds to

-The screen print below shows several active and inactive gamespaces (usernames redacted).
+The screenshot below shows several active and inactive gamespaces (usernames redacted).

 View (Expanded)